hoang-tran/hoang-tran.github.io/_drafts/terminal-for-ios-developers.md

 ![terminal ls](/images/terminal-for-ios-developers/terminal-test-command-2.jpg)

+The result will get printed out just below the command line.
+Then another one will appear and is ready for your next command.

-After experimenting with some more commands, our terminal will get messy.
-It's quite hard to read things:
+After experimenting with some more commands, our terminal might get messy.
+It's quite hard to read things now:

 ![terminal messy](/images/terminal-for-ios-developers/terminal-full.png)